HassanSajjad-302/iso-papers/my-paper.md

 A very brief high level view of your proposal, understandable by C++ committee members who are not necessarily experts in whatever domain you are addressing.

-Today, almost all compilation happens by user or build system invoking the compiler executable.
+Today, almost all compilation happens by the user or build system invoking the compiler executable.
-This paper proposes for the availability of the compiler as a shared library.
+This paper proposes the availability of the compiler as a shared library.
 Both the compiler executable and the compiler shared library can co-exist.
 The build tool can then interact with the shared library with the API specified in this paper.